portworx/px-docs/scheduler/mesosphere-dcos/install.md

 “Advanced Installation”

 Through the advanced install options you can change the configuration of the Portworx deployment.
-Here you can choose to disable etcd (if you have an external etcd service) as well as disable the Lighthouse service in case you do not want to use the WebUI.
+Here you can choose to disable etcd (if you have an external etcd service) If you wish to to have a custom etcd installation please refer this [doc](../maintain/etcd.md).
+You can also disable the Lighthouse service in case you do not want to use the WebUI.

 ### Portworx Options
 Specify your kvdb (consul or etcd) server if you don't want to use the etcd cluster with this service.
 If the etcd cluster